ColonelPan1k/emacs-config/README.md

 ## Changes

 Some of the changes I've made since I last updated my emacs config:
-- Properly setup and configure Org-roma
-  - Learn what all the fuss is about with org-roam
-	- Learn that I too am now part of the fuss with org-roam (seriously, it's the best possible program for note taking)
 - Set up helm autocompletion
 - Hackernews dashboard reader
 - Ignore certain electric-pair-mode pairs in specific buffers